krissnawat/gatsbyblog/src/pages/blog/host-blazor-on-netlify.md

   - Serverless
 ---

 Since Blazor is a frontend framework, we can host our Blazor apps on any serverless or static web host.
-The only requirement is that we can add minor configuration to redirect urls so that all urls point to our index.html page.
-Netlify fits this perfectly & also happens to be my favorite host for static websites.
+The only requirement is that we can add minor configuration to redirect URLs so that all URLs point to our index.html page.
+[Netlify](https://www.netlify.com/) fits this perfect.
+[Netlify](https://www.netlify.com/) also happens to be my favorite host for static websites.

 ## Prerequisites